High availability reference queries

 Cluster registration commands

-Important: All registration commands (adding coordinators and registering data instances) must be executed on the same coordinator.
-You may choose any coordinator for the initial setup; it automatically becomes the leader.
+Important: You may choose any coordinator for the initial setup; it automatically becomes the leader.
 After setup, the choice no longer matters.

 ADD COORDINATOR